 High-Temperature Range: (250F to 400F)

-Thick hairs need high-temperature range to become curled due to the stubborn texture of certain type of hairs.
+Thick hairs need high-temperature range to become curled due to the stubborn texture of certain types of hairs.
 Again, there is an issue of holding the curls for a long time on thick hairs.
 High temperature can maintain the curls for a long time in thick hairs.
 If you put the low temperature on thick hairs, you may get the desired curls but you will be certainly at a risk of soon faded curls.
-As low temperature cannot hold curls for a long time on thick hairs.
+As the low temperature cannot hold curls for a long time on thick hairs.

 For thick hairs, one must choose barrel materials that can absorb high heat settings.
 Again as we, all know high heat can damage hairs so we must choose barrels that minimize the heat damage.
 Some barrel materials add extra volume to hairs.
 However, while you are applying it on thick hairs you must avoid such barrels, as it looks quite unkempt.